Majnu Ka Tilla: Economy

 The economy of Majnu-ka-tilla centres around hotels, guest-houses and restaurants.
 Another important aspect of the economy is home rentals as a large population is cramped in closely built houses, several floors high and approachable through narrow bylanes.
 In addition, there is a market of retail stalls, including bookshops, curio shops, metalsmiths, and a beauty parlor; internet cafes, and travel agencies.
 The neighborhood is extremely popular among foreign and domestic tourists.
 The location is close to popular universities of Delhi like Delhi University and Ambedkar University.
 Thus students comprises a large tourists demography of this area.

 Culture

 Majnu-ta-killa houses a monastery and Buddhist temple, preaching the Tibetan-Buddhism.
 The Saka Dewa, Losar, Birthday of Dalai Lama are most famous festivities celebrated here.

 Demographics

 The colony had approximately 2,500 residents in 378 family groups as of 2000.
 Residents have strong ethnic identification: in one survey of young adult recent arrivals from Tibet and young adult children of Tibetan refugees in Majnu-ka-tilla, all identified as 100% Tibetan, nearly all wanted to marry Tibetans, and around 60% said that 80% or more of their friends were Tibetan.

-Most importantly this place is famous for free education, career counselling and social welfare by Mr. Purushottam Dass who is a social activist and well wisher of Human Development.